kzhelev/Academy-Final-Task/README.md

      added to the assignment, otherwise the assignment is added as a new value of the entry;
     - Passes through all map entries and checks if there is an overlap in work periods of the different employees that have worked on the same project.
 If an overlap is found the application creates an Pair Object that contains information about two employees and their collaboration /projectID, period they have worked together on the project/.
-The method returns a List<Pair>;
+The method returns a Map<Integer,Pair>;
-    - Merges the pairs that have the same set of employees in them.
-All the information from the merged pairs is added to the first one and all others are removed.
-     At the end every pair contains information about all the projects and the sum of the days the two employees have worked on together;
     - Sorts the pairs in a descending order based on the sum of the days they have worked together on all projects;
     - Prints the information about the pair that have worked longest together;